Our Behaviour

 Behaviour Policy (PDF)

-Our behaviour system at Beaumont Leys School has been developed as a response to the wishes of staff and students.
-The system is called ‘Gold Standard Behaviour’ and it combines the ideals of the Olympic movement with the ethos of Beaumont Leys School.
+Our behaviour system at Beaumont Leys School was developed as a response to the wishes of staff and students.
+The system is called ‘Gold Standard Behaviour’ and it combines the ideals of the Olympic movement with the values of Beaumont Leys School.

 In surveys students told us that they wanted to be rewarded for good behaviour and for working hard.
 They wanted to be rewarded for being “in the right place, at the right time, doing the right thing”.
 Students said that they also wanted to be recognized for the positive contributions they made to the school and the wider community.